 Keeping Sparks over McIlhenny was questioned at the time, and is turning itself into the worst move Dubas has pulled off so far in his GM tenure.
 Dubas is loyal to his brand, and Garret Sparks was the feel-good story from his Marlies team, the team Kyle Dubas constructed basically from the ground up.
 There was an argument when Sparks was chosen and Curtis-Mac was waived as Sparks was the younger of the two and the ‘home-grown’ talent.
 However, in this case, Dubas’ loyalty may have cost his team home-ice advantage in the first round.

 Hockey players are cliche homers, and it’s nice when an athlete speaks his mind and goes a bit off script to provide sounds bites for the media.
 One problem, don’t call out others about their performance if you’re one of the biggest reasons why your team lost.
 Worry about your rebound control and leaving pucks in the middle of the ice, worry about how you can’t seem to find pucks through traffic, worry about chasing pucks way outside your crease leaving your team out to dry and a wide open net for your opponents.
 Being a ‘quiet’ goalie in the crease is how guys like Carey Price are so successful, and sometimes, being a quiet goalie outside of the crease isn’t necessarily a bad thing.

-Garret Sparks has no business calling out his teammates, and if he keeps up his stellar play down the stretch, there’s a decent chance he may end up with new ones.
-Kyle Dubas and the Leafs management may look to swapping Hutchinson and Sparks for their respected playoff runs, a move that wouldn’t hurt many feelings across Leafs Nation.
+Garret Sparks has no business calling out his teammates, and if he keeps up his stellar play down the stretch, there’s a decent chance he may end up in a suit.
+Kyle Dubas and the Leafs management may look to Micheal Hutchinson as insurance for the playoff run, a move that wouldn’t hurt many feelings across Leafs Nation.